By Gavin Skipper, National Trust for Scotland

 I also really appreciate my cultural heritage and we were treated to an afternoon wandering around Astra Museum of Traditional Folk Civilisation.
 It contains over three hundred houses and workshops from the pre-industrial era, with exhibits organised into thematic groups such as food production and animal husbandry and production of raw materials.
 This stunning site is situated in a forest around two lakes with over 10km of walkways linking the exhibits.
 Most communities we passed through had some eye catching architecture.
 I was especially taken with the shape and design of the Eastern Orthodox churches along with their interior art work.

 With so much to interpret and admire within this region of Romania, there is a real opportunity to develop small scale eco-tourism that is sympathetic to the environment.
 There could be an obvious tie-in for villages like Girbovita and the rural mountain communities like Rimet.
 An itinerary that includes a day on a village farm learning about sustainable farming, sharing in their tasty produce and sampling their home made beverages could appeal to many.
+Tours could also be targeted at particular interest groups such as walking tours, bird watching or wine tasting.
 This is where the younger generation could take a lead with their IT and marketing skills.
 On Balmacara Estate, nestled between the North Coast 500 and the Isle of Skye, we see many of these small group tours getting out of their minibus to admire the sites.
-From Rabbies trailblazers to Highland guiding services, there is a mixture of young overseas visitors and an older audience (some doing five day tours) with an itinerary structured around the rich natural and cultural heritage.
-Other shorter tours are targeted at particular interest groups such as walking tours, bird watching and wine tasting.
+From Rabbies trailblazers to Highland guiding services, there is a mixture of young overseas visitors and an older audience with an itinerary structured around the rich natural and cultural heritage.

 The aims and the ethos of crofting and village farming appear to be intertwined.
 Perhaps the Romanian experience is more pure and simple.
 Both communities struggle to make a living based solely on the land.
 I see that many crofters and village farmers are required to juggle more than one role, taking on some other part time work to create a viable income.
 Diversification and job opportunities are of vital importance in moving towards a sustainable future.
 At present I think this is much easier to achieve within the set up on Balmacara Estate, but opportunities within this region of Romania are beginning to grow.
 Improved access is coming to the rural communities, and if the development that follows is sympathetic to the environment and in keeping with the landscape, then there is an important role for village farming to maintain the rich mosaic of habitats and the associated biodiversity that make this place such a wonderful location.